Skip to main content

 Common questions about homeschooling in Tennessee

-How do you legally homeschool in Tennessee?
+How do I legally homeschool in Tennessee?

 Do you need a high school diploma to homeschool in Tennessee?